 Matt Turk: Biography

 In 2011, Matt scored the full-length documentary "The Lion of Judah," winner of several independent film festival awards.
 Matt's 2010 release American Preservation placed #20 on the folk charts FolkRadio.org and is a collection of well-loved classics, ranging from Taj Mahal to T. Rex.
 In February of 2008, Turk released the music video "The Fog of War" which featured special guest Pete Seeger.
 Acoustic Live's Richard Cuccaro called it "a remarkable video."
-Matt's cover of the Christmas classic "God Rest Ye Merry Gentlemen" appeared on the soundtrack to the 2007 Warner Bros. film "Fred Claus."
+Matt's cover of the Christmas classic "God Rest Ye Merry Gentlemen" with Gaby Moreno and Matter Music appeared on the soundtrack to the 2007 Warner Bros. film "Fred Claus."

-His version of "America the Beautiful" has been called "arguably the definitive acoustic version" by Music News Nashville.
+His version of "America the Beautiful," produced by Dobkin, with Matter Music and Gaby Moreno has been called "arguably the definitive acoustic version" by Music News Nashville.
 Turk's solo discography also includes Turktunes (2000), What Gives (2002) and Washington Arms (2006).
 Mandolin Caravan's Desert Soul (2003) was a collaboration with Kevin Hupp and Gillen & Turk Backs to the Wall (2008) was a collaboration with Fred Gillen Jr.

 In 1987, while a student at New York University, Matt teamed up with Marshall Madow and co-founded The Hour, shared the stage with Blues Traveler, opened for Richie Havens, Hot Tuna, Dave Matthews Band and released three albums: Hold Back the Reins (1989), and with drummer Carey Harmon (now in Railroad Earth), Fricker-Nicker Sessions (1991) and Songs of Sweden (1992).
 Around this time Turk became acquainted with producer Phil Ramone, during studio work singing with Phoebe Snow on Russ Irwin's debut.
 "Phil took an interest in my music and gave me a great tutoring on the craft of songwriting," remembers Matt.

-For several years, Matt coordinated and hosted the Circle of Song and Jam tents at Clearwater's Great Hudson River Revival.
-Matt is the Musical Director-in-Residence at Tamid NYC which meets in New York City at the historic 9/11 Chapel.
-He is a Faculty Member of the Debbie Friedman School of Sacred Music of HUC-JIR in Guitar Performance.
-Since 1997, Matt Turk serves as resident musician at Congregation B'nai Jeshurun in New York City and is an Arts Westchester Roster Artist.
-Matt served two terms (June 2010-June 2012) as President of the Board of Tribes Hill, the Hudson Valley kindred folk music organization.
+Matt is Musical Director at Congregation B'nai Jeshurun in Short Hills, NJ, a Faculty Member of the Debbie Friedman School of Sacred Music of HUC-JIR in Guitar Performance, an Arts Westchester Roster Artist and Worship Leader at Tamid NYC.
+He served two terms (June 2010-June 2012) as President of the Board of Tribes Hill, the Hudson Valley kindred folk music organization.
 He lives in Hastings-on-Hudson, NY with his wife Ilana Arazie and son Leo.

 Primary artist*, Band Member~, Side Musician^